erasmosoares/diffclient/README.md

 This is a simple windows application created for testing the [Diff Service](https://github.com/erasmosoares/SimpleService).
 Please check the readme for more information.

-Diff service is a tool that accepts JSON base data to compare differences between two JSON files.
+Diff service is an interface that accepts JSON base data to compare differences between two JSON files.
 Into the diff client there is no possibility for posting new JSON files, but you can use [Postman](https://www.getpostman.com/) in order to create new files.
 Running the Diff Service migrations you will probably note a seed migration that will populate some files for testing.